Are you looking for an FHA Loan in the San Antonio area but not sure where to begin?

 How Much Can You Afford?

 What you can afford depends on your income, credit rating, current monthly expenses, down payment and the interest rate.
-It’s best to speak with a FHA-approved lender at FHA Loan San Antonio to find out what you can afford.
+It’s best to speak with us, an FHA-approved lender, to help you find out how much you can afford with an FHA loan in San Antonio.
 They can also pre-approve your loan there by making it easier for you to then shop for your new home.
 There are also some online tools you can use, and some tools that your real estate agent can help you with.

 You should remember that pre-qualification (an informal estimate of how much you might borrow) is just to give you a preliminary idea of what you can afford, and to identify any major problems that you will want to fix.
 It’s not a guarantee that you will be approved for a loan-but you will want to get pre-qualified to avoid any surprises.